Accessing the cluster

 short partition default time limit is 10 min and max time limit is 4 hours (longer jobs need to be submitted to partitions common or one of the infiniBand partitions)

-common partition default time is 10 min and max time limit is 15 days (for longer jobs implement a restart feature and submit dependent jobs)s
+common partition default time is 10 min and max time limit is 8 days.

 Requesting an interactive session (longer than 10 min, here 1 hour):